 - International Sourcing: Well-established global suppliers offer specialized solar glass, making this a straightforward option.

 - Local Sourcing: Australia has the raw materials for glass production.
-There’s real potential for existing Australian glass manufacturers to adapt or expand to meet the specific requirements of the solar industry, such as low-iron, high-transmittance tempered glass.
+Significant potential exists for Australian glass manufacturers to adapt or expand to meet the specific requirements of the solar industry, such as low-iron, high-transmittance tempered glass.

 EVA and Backsheets

-- International Sourcing: These are specialized chemical products manufactured by a fairly small number of global companies.
+- International Sourcing: These are specialized chemical products manufactured by a relatively small number of global companies.

 - Local Sourcing: While competing on commodity-scale production would be tough, niche opportunities may exist for local manufacturing, perhaps focusing on innovative materials developed through Australian R&D.